 Driving in the UAE: You may be jailed or fined if you have any alcohol in your blood when driving.
 These laws are strictly enforced in the UAE.
 Police must be called to all road accidents.
 It is also illegal to leave the scene of a traffic accident.
 It is illegal for UAE residents to drive without a UAE drivers licence once their residency has been granted.
-Non-residents may use an international driving permit in the UAE.
+Non-residents must use an international driving permit in the UAE.

 Registering births of children born to unmarried parents: As sex outside of marriage is illegal in the UAE, there are potential difficulties in registering a birth of a child born to parents who are not legally married.
 An unmarried woman should avoid giving birth in the UAE as she will face legal problems ranging from refusal to issue a birth certificate to arrest and imprisonment.
 Similar difficulties will be experienced in registering a birth if the date of marriage of the parents is less than nine months prior to the birth of the child, regardless of where conception took place.
 The father of such a child may be required to face a court panel before a birth certificate will be issued.
 This process can take some time and may be distressing for the parents involved in this process.